 You can either follow the instructions on the CP10 Notice to respond, or you can hire an Enrolled Agent or other tax professional to help you.
 Some CP11s require very simple fixes, while others are more complicated, so whether you need help depends on how well you understand what the IRS changed and your comfort level in dealing with them.

 If you receive a CP10A notice, check the IRS’s math to see if you actually owe more.
-If you think the IRS is wrong, you can respond to the notice or get help from a tax professional.
+If you think the IRS is wrong, you can respond to the notice or ask a tax professional.